Nation Alliance (Turkey): Stance on NATO

-Although the alliance and table supports Turkey's position within NATO, and pushes for greater cooperation with other member states politically, economically and militarily, it also supports the country's mediating and belligerent stance in the Ukrainian-Russian war, and believes that Turkey should be reintegrated into the F-35 program while making use of the defensive weapons (such as the S-400) bought from and provided by Russia.
-The parties occasionally criticize the support of some allied NATO member-states for the PKK, YPG and other armed militant groups in-conflict with the country that are based in the Middle East, even though the PKK is officially and legally designated as terrorist groups by both the EU and NATO.
+Although the alliance supported Turkey's position within NATO, it also supported the country's mediating and non-belligerent stance in the Russo-Ukrainian War, and believed that Turkey should be reintegrated into the F-35 program while making use of the defensive weapons (such as the S-400) bought from and provided by Russia.
+The parties occasionally criticized the support of some allied NATO member-states for the PKK, YPG and other armed militant groups in-conflict with the country.

+Unlike rest of the members, the Felicity Party is known for being the most critical towards Western countries and NATO, Temel Karamollaoğlu harshly criticized American government on many occasions, condemning assassination of Qasem Soleimani and declaring him an Islamic martyr.